Andyshome/school/README.md

 * Add Berry Rd At Prince Edward Dr South bus stop for route 66
 * Add files view controller for students to download the offical files.
 * Add maps of Bishop Allen Academy
-* Add push notification service with third part and APNs.
+* Add push notification service with third party.
 * Use UIRefreshController to replace the button to refresh the annoucement view controller